Elixonus/doppler/README.md

 ## Functionality

-`TIME` button group can be accessed with key `P` to pause the simulation, possibly to change the properties of the source and observer.
+`TIME` button group can be accessed with key `P` to pause the simulation and possibly change the properties of the source and observer.

-`BUFFER` button group can be accessed with keys `S` and `R` to save the current simulation time and restore the saved time later on.
+`BUFFER` button group can be accessed with keys `S` and `R` to save the current simulation context and restore the saved context.

 `SOUND` button group can be accessed with key `M` to interpret the observer signal in time as an audible sound.